Error message title

 How long does ENGIE take to connect my battery to the VPP?

-It usually takes up to 4 weeks for us to connect your battery and send you the “proof of onboarding.”
+It usually takes up to 4 weeks for us to connect your battery and email you the proof of onboarding email.

-What if I don’t hear back about my rebate?
+What should I do if I haven’t been contacted about my rebate?

 Helpful Links